 Welcome to Salmonegg.com!
 This site features the beautiful Pacific Northwest and it's amazing fishing opportunities.
 Please feel free to explore our resource links.... including tidal charts, marine weather by NOAA, Instant Puget Sound Data, WDFW Fishing news, the latest Fishing Derby Schedule, and Department of Fish and Wildlife links for each state in the U.S. Don't forget to bookmark our page and check in often!
 Thank you for visiting!

-Unfortunately, due to the COVID-19 pandemic, there are limited fishing derbies scheduled for this year.
+Unfortunately, due to the ongoing status of the COVID-19 pandemic, there are limited fishing derbies scheduled in Washington State.
+You can refer to the Department of Fish and Wildlife website here to see what derbies are scheduled for this year.
 We will check often and post new derbies to the schedule as soon as they are available.

 Click on the map below to visit your states Department of Fish and Wildlife website...